CLINICS AND SERVICES

 - Avoid excessive exposure to the sun

-The treatment room has booked appointments available every morning and afternoon except Wednesday afternoon.
+The treatment room has booked appointments available on mornings and afternoons except Wednesday afternoon.

 Patients both adults and children are seen at this clinic for appropriate education, advice and supervision of treatment.
 The clinic also provides individual management plans, where appropriate and follow-up care.